AguaClara/String-Digester/Trickling_Filter_report_2.md

 Is this all one experiment?
 Do you get degrees from the experiment?
 Does it directly output a map?
 I am having a difficult time imagining this.
 </div>

-### Experimental Apparatus
-Explain your apparatus setup using enough detail such that future teams can recreate your apparatus.
-Make sure to explain why you built it this way.
-* Design (calculations, constraints)

-  $\frac{-b\pm\sqrt{b^2-4ac}}{2a}$
-* Schematic (label parts)
-* Image (from lab; label parts)
-* Materials (dimensions, materials)
-* Complications in construction
-* If already constructed: write a brief summary of important constraints, include any revisions to apparatus, also reference the prior report where construction is described

 ## Results and Analysis